 To Soak or Not to Soak Pinto Beans

 The beans aren’t soaked in advance in this recipe.
+I get consistent and creamy results every time using this method.
 Everything goes into the slow cooker all at once and the five-ingredient recipe calls for nothing more exotic than crushed red pepper.
 It really doesn’t get any easier than that.
 And the result?

 There are endless possibilities for for making meals using a pot of slow cooker beans.
 Here are a handful to get you started:

 - Build tostadas on a base of corn tortillas crisped in a pan with a slick of oil or toasted in a 400 degree oven.
 Then, top with pintos, salsa, a chopped cabbage salad, and crumbled cotija cheese.

 - Make chile-topped sweet potatoes.
 Delicious and healthy.

 - Make simple breakfast huevos rancheros (which are perfectly acceptable for lunch or dinner, too).